Rotate-8/pfr-testing-station/README.md

 1. **Open serial monitor for ESP32**
 	- **USE:** Will open serial monitor with terminal window.
 This serial monitor will guide you through steps to get to testing the motor controller in the same way as the "Upload and monitor code on ESP32" script.
 Specfically, it will prompt you to setup settings using the motor controller CLI if it sees the wifi credentials are not set, and it will prompt you if you want to launch the testing script after the settings are set for testing or if the motor controller enter the ready state.
 	- **DEBUGGING:**
-	Entering ready state could happen with the wrong settings and/or zenoh endpoint, you have to keep track of that if you decide to test using this option.
+		- Entering ready state could happen with the wrong settings and/or zenoh endpoint, you have to keep track of that if you decide to test using this option.
+		- This script listens for certain outputs from the motor controller using hardcoded statements.
+If these change certain functionality could break, but they're all defined as constante at the top of open_serial_monitor.py, so they shouldn't be difficult to adjust.

 2. **Open CLI for Motor Controller**
 	- **USE:** Opens the CLI to adjust motor controller settings.
 You have 2 options to respond to before you open the CLI: bluetooth/zenoh, and if you want to set for testing/reset to robot/manually adjust settings.
 	- **DEBUGGING:**
 		- <span style="color:#f7b731;">This script is not smart enough to tell you if you can or can't use BLE / Zenoh to connect at the current moment, you have to keep track of this yourself.</span> Wrong mode will either give an error or infinite loop of connection attempts if there are other motors with the same name being scanned for over bluetooth; regardless, killing the program is the most advisable option in the wrong mode.
-		- Resetting the settings involves using the settings.yaml file within the motor_controller project of pfr-motor-controllers.
-If this filename gets updated pfr-motor-controllers should be recloned on the pi.
+		- Resetting the settings reads the settings.yaml file within the motor_controller project of pfr-motor-controllers.
+If this file is moved or renamed it will break.
+		- Similarly to the serial monitor, this script relies on many specific print statements (mostly in pfr-rust-nodes when using BLE) to know if it's connected.
+All the keywords used are defined as constants at the top of the file for easy editing in the event that you use to adapt it to a different version of pfr_ble_cli or the zenoh CLI.
 ---